Botanical Name of Lamb’s Quarters: Chenopodium album.

 Lamb’s quarters uses as a food source reaches back for thousands of years.

-In 1950s the seeds were found in the stomach of a 2000 year old mummified human, (The Tollund Man) discovered in a marsh in Denmark.
-The remains were in such a well preserved state that the stomach content could to be analyzed.
+In the 1950s the seeds were found in the stomach of a 2000-year-old mummified human, (The Tollund Man) discovered in a marsh in Denmark.
+The remains were in such a well-preserved state that the stomach content could be analyzed.